 We’ve talked about those things, those are great rapport builders, I encourage you to check them out.
-Check out the videos, the podcasts or the blog posts to review your mind and refresh your memory.
-By allowing them to speak, not interrupting them, being quiet those really help build that rapport because then they feel like what they’re saying matters, like you actually want to listen, you’re not cutting them off.
+Check out the videos, the podcasts, or the blog posts to review your mind and refresh your memory.
+By allowing them to speak, not interrupting them, and being quiet really helps build that rapport because then they feel like what they’re saying matters like you actually want to listen, you’re not cutting them off.

 When you’re working with people who you’re trying to get a story with, another thing is relating to them.
 We talked about that, I’ve mentioned it before, rephrasing questions back to them.
 They said something, you’re going to take whatever they said, ‘so, you said X, Y, Z, when that happened, what did you feel like doing’ or something like that.

 Bring in their feelings to it, bring in their mind or what they were thinking or what did that do for you in that situation.
 What were you thinking about in that situation?
 Ask them stuff like that or even ask them stuff about the senses.